 The most widely used mechanical technique for stripping is grinding.
-As grinding is also the first step required for a polished concrete floor, it often serves a dual purpose.
+As grinding is also the first step for a polished concrete floor, it often serves a dual purpose.
 “We strip mechanically whenever we want to profile the concrete surface for an overlay, epoxy or polished concrete project,” says Thomas A. Jagger, owner and president of Jagger Scored/Stained Concrete Inc. in Texas.

 Shawn Halverson of Surfacing Solutions Inc. in Temecula, Calif., adds: “For an overlay, grinding or scarifying is great.
 It cleans the sealer off and profiles the floor in the same step.”

 Halverson agrees.
 “If you’re going to stain, grinding can add to the look,” he says.
-“For example, you may need to grind to get carpet glue off, but then do a nice clean grind to expose a little aggregate and you get a beautiful effect.”
+“For example, you may need to grind to get carpet glue off.
+But then do a nice clean grind to expose a little aggregate and you get a beautiful effect.”

 Chemical Concrete Stripping